mistermangaker/phase_girls_project/README.md

 ### As for other vtubers or streamers:
 This game is primarily aimed as a phase connect fan game.
 Thus should primarily focus on the phase connect talents. streamers and other vtubers that have collaborated with phase connect talents in the past are allowed to be included and make cameos in this story with the same rules as above.

+### All NSFW, suggestive, or ecchi content needs proper disclosure censorship
+This project allows for nsfw and suggestive content. however if a player wants to avoid such things, or a streamer wants to play the game on stream, then they should be able to be absolutely certain that there won't be any surprises. it is for this reason that ANY addition of nsfw or ecchi content in any contibution must include a NSFW tag in their contents metadata.